drtshock/ObsidianDestroyer/Readme.md

 Durability.Amount - determines after how many TNT explosions in the radius the Obsidian block gets destroyed (default: 1)<br>
 Durability.ResetEnabled - set true if you want to reset the durability back to max after a certain time has passed (default: true)<br>
 Durability.ResetTime - time in milliseconds that has to pass before the durability is reset (default: '600000' (10 minutes))<br>
-Blocks.ChanceToDrop - set the chance to drop an obsidian block when it was blown up, set to 1.0 to always drop a block (default: 0.7 (70%))
+Blocks.ChanceToDrop - set the chance to drop an Obsidian block when it was blown up, set to 1.0 to always drop a block (default: 0.7 (70%))
+Durability.UseTimerSafety - Use if your are experiencing crashes due to the server running out of memory (default: false) Durability.SystemMinMemory - Amount of RAM (in MB) reserved for the server.
+The plugin will lose some functionality if free server memory is below this amount (default: 80)
+Explosions.BypassAllFluidProtection - Allows explosions from within a liquid to destroy the liquid, and the surrounding blocks (default: false)
+Explosions.TNTCannonsProtected - Protects "TNT Cannons" from destroying themselves when used (default: true)

 Permission nodes:
 -----------------